-- Napa Valley Transportation Authority (NVTA) and Caltrans District 4 have not only included protected bikeways, but also green infrastructure, enhanced transit features, traffic calming measures, enhanced crossings, and other innovations. - Caltrans District 3, as part of the Live Oak 99 Project, created a pedestrian-focused downtown environment by enhancing parking and building access, wayfinding and signage, landscaping, improved crosswalks, curbs, gutters, sidewalks, and driveways. - Buffered bikeways have also been incorporated in the Broadway Corridor Improvements in Chula Vista. - The Los Angeles Region is working to complete the 51mile LA River Path Project.
+- building access, wayfinding and signage, landscaping, improved crosswalks, curbs, gutters, sidewalks, and driveways. - Buffered bikeways have also been incorporated in the Broadway Corridor Improvements in Chula Vista. - The Los Angeles Region is working to complete the 51-mile LA River Path Project.
 The goal of this project is to close gaps in the river path with a safe and accessible path for walking, bicycling, and rolling. - The City of Menifee has designed a road diet project with complete streets elements on Murrieta Road, adding buffered bicycle lanes with new resurfacing projects whenever possible. - The City of Rialto has completed 18 capital improvement projects for pedestrians, bicyclists, or both between 2017 and 2022.
 They include construction of a Class 1 trail, safe routes to school projects, street widening, new sidewalks, traffic calming, and more.
 In addition, the City of Rialto initiated a Specific Plan effort for two corridors planned for bus rapid transit.
-The plan will include policies and standards for pedestrian- and transit-oriented development.
+The plan will include policies and standards for pedestrianand transit-oriented development.

 A major goal of this Progress Report is to track the evolution of active transportation in California.
-This section focuses on current and planned efforts for implementing Strategy M1: Connected & Comfortable Networks.
+This section focuses on current and planned efforts for implementing Strategy M1: Connected and Comfortable Networks.